embedded-hub20/STM32-Drivers/README.md

 # STM32-Drivers
 ## Those driver are implemented and tested on STM32F103C8T6.
-There are some simple testing but the driver are fully tested
+There are some simple testing code but the driver are fully tested